wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 # Prepare the Wildfly Swarm services

-Make you've successful build the top level project before you move on:
+Make sure you've successful build the top level project before you proceed:

 ```
 cd BOOKER_HOME
 mvn clean install
 ```

-After this you can head on and start each service in it's own JVM.
-Services run with a port-poffset (`-Dswarm.port.offset=...`) and require a reference to the Keycloak authentication service (`export BOOKER_KEYCLOAK_SERVICE_HOST=...`)
+After this you can build start each service in it's own JVM.
+Services are started with a port-poffset (`-Dswarm.port.offset=...`) and require a reference to the Keycloak authentication service (`export BOOKER_KEYCLOAK_SERVICE_HOST=...`)

 ## Build and start each service